crdpa/site/posts/2022-05-11 - date manipulation with css and go.md

 Output: 2022-05-11
 ```

-Go uses the date "01/02 03:04:05PM '06 -0700" to format instead of the traditional YYYY-MM-DD HH:MM:SS".
+Go uses the date "01/02 03:04:05PM '06 -0700" to format instead of the traditional "YYYY-MM-DD HH:MM:SS whatever".
 You can read more about the reason in the [documentation](https://pkg.go.dev/time#pkg-constants).

 What is really cool is that you can format the date right in the html code of your website.
 By doing this, you can use CSS rules to display date in different formats when the screen size changes.

-Maybe you want the full date when visiting the website in a big monitor and the YYYY-MM-DD format when using a small screen so you don't lose information.
+Maybe you want the full date when visiting the website in a big screen and the YYYY-MM-DD format when using a small screen so you don't lose information.

 Here is a simple way of doing this: